With wireless device, patients can detect motion, distinguish light and dark.

 “Now I can do things that I couldn’t do before,” said Esterhuizen, 30, who moved from his native South Africa to participate in the clinical trial at UCLA.
 “I can sort the laundry, find my way in lighted hallways without using a cane and cross the street more safely.
 It’s making my life much easier.”

-The device is geared to people who used to be able to see but lost their vision to injury or disease.
+The device is geared toward people who used to be able to see but lost their vision to injury or disease.
 While it doesn’t provide normal sight, it enhances users’ ability to navigate the world by restoring their capacity to detect movement and distinguish light and dark.

 “This is the first time we’ve had a completely implantable device that people can use in their own homes without having to be plugged into an external device,” said Dr. Nader Pouratian, a neurosurgeon at UCLA Health and principal investigator of the five-year study.
 “It helps them recognize, for example, where a doorway is, where the sidewalk begins or ends or where the crosswalk is.
 These are all extremely meaningful events that can help improve people’s quality of life.”